Pooch63/Buffalo-Tongue/README.md

 db.insert("users", { age: 100, username: "Kiyaan" });
 //The following throws an error because the column age was not provided db.insert("users", { username: "Kaneshka" });
-//The following is alright because even though there are unnecessary columns, all the required columns are there db.insert("users", { garbage: true, age: 10, username: "Jane Doe" });
+//The following is alright because even though there are nonexistent columns, all the required columns are there db.insert("users", { garbage: true, age: 10, username: "Jane Doe" });
 ```